 Overseas students can opt to pay in two instalments: 60% on enrolment, and 40% in January for students who commence their course in September (or the remaining 40% in March for selected courses that start in January).

-- Applicants with a high 2:2 in economics and exceptional applications with a highly relevant personal statement and strong academic references may be considered on an individual basis.
+- Applicants from non-economics/finance disciplines will be considered on an indivudual basis by the Admissions Tutor if they have a 2.2 Honours degree or the overseas equivalent with a highly relevant personal statement and strong academic references may be considered on an individual basis.

 Entry criteria are subject to review and change each academic year.

 International and EU Entry Requirements